BigPigKing/Adversarial_Data_Boost/README.md

 ## Citing SDA

-If you use TextAttack for your research, please cite
+If you use Augmentation Strategy Optimization for Language Understanding for your research, please cite

 ```bibtex
 ```